Sign that says Welcome to Colorful Colorado

 An independent school doesn’t receive government funds and is overseen by a board of trustees, like a private school.
 For homeschoolers, this can include an accredited online academy.
 If a child attends an independent school from home, they’re considered a nonpublic school student.
 These schools often provide curriculum, materials, testing, and reporting services.

-Cover or umbrella schools, depending on their services, can be similar to independent schools but aren’t regulated by Colorado law.
+Cover or umbrella schools, depending on their services, can be similar to independent schools but are not regulated by the Department of Education.
 They primarily offer record keeping and reporting services for a fee, including attendance, course information, and test results.
 Some also provide diplomas, mentoring, field trips, social opportunities, curricula, or testing services.

 Option 3: Homeschooling with a Certified Teacher